The Golden Dream

-The Golden Dream (La jaula de oro), also known as The Golden Cage, is a 2013 Mexican drama film directed by Spanish-born Mexican director Diego Quemada-Díez.
+The Golden Dream (La jaula de oro), also known as The Golden Cage, is a 2013 Mexican drama film directed by Spanish-born Mexican director Diego Quemada-Diez.
 It was premiered in the Un Certain Regard official selection at the 2013 Cannes Film Festival where Quemada-Diez won the A Certain Talent award for his directing work and the ensemble cast.
 The film also won the Golden Ástor for Best Film at the 2013 Mar del Plata International Film Festival.

 Plot

 Like the 1987 film, and the song, the plot concerns immigration to the United States from Latin American countries.
 However, unlike the earlier film that concerned itself with a successful and middle-aged Mexican immigrant, the plot of this film deals with younger undocumented immigrants.

 Samuel, Sara and Juan, three teenagers from Guatemala, decide to leave poverty by going to the United States.
 After crossing the Mexican border by boat, they find another immigrant, a Tzotzil native called Chauk who does not know Spanish but is able to befriend Sara.
 When they arrive in the town of Chiapas, they busk for money to eat and drink but are later caught by Mexican Immigration Police agents, who steal Juan's boots and threaten Chauk with a gun, before deporting all of them back to Guatemala.

 They are deposited by the border to Mexico and so they are able to easily find a way back across it, but at this point Samuel decides to stay in Guatemala.
 Juan dislikes the idea of going with Chauk, but Sara forces him to go on with him and the three continue on the road to the north.
 While riding on a train to northern Mexico, the train is stopped by the Mexican Army who attempt to capture the immigrants; however, the trio manage to escape and are offered refuge and work by a sugar-cane farmer.
 During a party at the plantation, the three of them drink and dance until Sara and Juan begin kissing, and end up leaving Chauk alone.